CarrieForle/tz-rust/README.md

 Due to timezone abbreviation is not unique (For example: CST can be Central Standard Time or China Standard Time), this is optionally supported by including `tz.txt` file, where you can define alias (and thus abbreviation) of timezones.
 See the sample in the repo.

+# Download

+Only binary for Windows 64-bit are provided.
+For other operating system you need to build from the source code.

 # Build

 Rust 2024 edition and cargo are required.